gazecube/Marmelade/README.md

 ### DISCLAIMER
 This project *was* made primarily using ChatGPT, since writing this kind of thing is outside of my skillset, however I *do* work on UI elements and give genuine feedback during the process, like the AutoPlay, Shuffle, AutoMix, and Repeat pixmaps, and padding around items.
-I also explicitly *despise" AI Image Generation, instead opting for using the toolkit itself, and creating assets by hand when something genuinely needs a raster/SVG image.
+I also explicitly **despise** AI Image Generation, instead opting for using the toolkit itself, and creating assets by hand when something genuinely needs a raster/SVG image.

 # Marmelade